thurstonian/ThurstyUtilities/README.md

 Connects to the Exchange Online tenant with the currently signed in user.

+### Get-PasswordExpiration

+Fetches the password expiration date and time of any domain user account across the whole forest.

+Parameters:
+- Domain (Optional, Defaults to cozen.com)
+- UserName (Required)

 ### Get-LAPSAzurePassword

 Gets the currently active LAPS password for a given computer.